uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/vm/clear_status.rst

 .. container::

-   Resets the global VM status to ``oneapi::mkl::vm::status::success`` and returns the previous VM status code.
+   Resets the global VM status to ``oneapi::math::vm::status::success`` and returns the previous VM status code.